History of the Boston Bruins: Don Sweeney era (2015–present)

 Cassidy returned as head coach for the 2017–18 season, leading the Bruins to the playoffs for the second straight year.
 They had a record of 50–20–12, including an 18-game point streak, which lasted from December 14, 2017, to January 25, 2018.
-They finished one point behind the Tampa Bay Lightning for the top spot in the Atlantic Division.
+They finished one point behind the Tampa Bay Lightning for top spot in the Atlantic Division.
 They defeated the Toronto Maple Leafs in the first round, 4–3, but ultimately lost to the Lightning in round two, 4–1.
 The season saw young players perform well, including Jake DeBrusk, Danton Heinen, Ryan Donato, and Charlie McAvoy.
 The Bruins also acquired veterans Rick Nash, Nick Holden, Brian Gionta, and Tommy Wingels through trades or through free-agent signings.

 During the 2018–19 season the Bruins finished the regular season in second place in the division with a 49–24–9 overall record.
 During the trade deadline the team acquired Charlie Coyle and Marcus Johansson.
 In the first round of the 2019 Stanley Cup playoffs, as in the previous season, they faced the Maple Leafs, defeating them in seven games.
 In a six-game series, the Bruins defeated the Columbus Blue Jackets in the second round, and advanced to the Eastern Conference Finals for the first time since 2013.
-The Bruins would later win the Eastern Conference Finals by sweeping out the Carolina Hurricanes in four games, thus winning the Prince of Wales Trophy and advancing to the 2019 Stanley Cup Finals for the third time in 10 years.
-They faced the St. Louis Blues in a rematch of the 1970 Stanley Cup Finals.
+The Bruins would later win the Eastern Conference Finals by sweeping out the Carolina Hurricanes in four games, thus winning the Prince of Wales Trophy and advancing to the 2019 Stanley Cup Final for the third time in ten years.
+They faced the St. Louis Blues in a rematch of the 1970 Stanley Cup Final.
 This time however, the Blues would emerge victorious, winning in seven games.